-tend to move from a blanket guarantee to a limited coverage of all depositors.
-There are major dangers, such as deposit runs, in removing the guarantee before the financial system is sound, however.
+tend to move from a blanket guarantee to a limited coverage of all depositors.61 There are major dangers, such as deposit runs, in removing the guarantee before the financial system is sound, however.
 For a limited scheme to work, a number of preconditions have to be met, including the banking system's return to solvency and profitability, the adoption of mechanisms to deal with the exit of individual banks, and the restoration of public confidence.
-The public should be provided ample notice of the removal of the guarantee and detailed information on the limited guarantee scheme that replaces it.
+The public should be provided ample notice of the removal of the guarantee scheme that replaces it.
 The lifting of the blanket guarantee, when it occurs, should be a nonevent.